theupdateframework/pep-on-pypi-with-tuf/README.rst

 ------------------

-If a malicious party compromises the community repository, they can sign arbitrary files with any online keys.
+If a malicious party compromises the community repository, they can sign arbitrary files with any of the online keys.
 However, the community repository is still resilient against many types of attacks.

-Replace a claimed project’s
-key.
-This attack cannot be performed by modifying the claimed-projects because the signing key is offline.
-If the attacker modifies the newprojects role metadata to include the malicious project key, the use of cutting delegation will prevent clients from trusting this project key.
-Even if an attempt is made to merge this project key into the claimed-projects role file, the repository tool is designed to notify the administrator of the extraneous entry (which indicates an attack).
-The attacker’s best option is to try to revoke the project key and replace it with a key they control.
-If the attacker can add an entry to the revoked role file which is not noticed by the administrator, this would replace a key.
-However, the use of a publicly verifiable append-only log will give the administrator an easy way to check for project key replacement.
-If the attacker is successful and does replace the key through revocation, the project developer can recover through the project key revocation process described above.

 Replace a newly created project’s key.
 This attack will successfully work because the key for this file is online.